-Prior to the beginning of the Hawthorn Basketball Association (HBA) competition season, you will be required to:
+Prior to the beginning of the competition season, you will be required to:

 2) Pay the associated Richmond Riots Basketball Club Player Registration Fees.

-The Richmond Riots Basketball Club Registration Fee is a set fee per season, per player (irrespective of the number of players in the team or the number of BYE's allocated in the HBA fixture).
-HBA operates two competition seasons a year (Summer and Winter).
+The Richmond Riots Basketball Club Registration Fee is a set fee per season, per player (irrespective of the number of players in the team or the number of BYE's allocated in the fixture).
+There are two competition seasons a year (Summer and Winter).

 The Player Registration Fee (per season) primarily covers: